 - Get your practice ready.
 There may be more people ringing for appointments, wanting information on cancer and visiting their GP with suspected cancer symptoms.
 Make sure all of your practice team, including receptionists, practice nurses, practice managers, GPs and community teams know about the campaign.
 Put up Be Clear on Cancer posters and make leaflets available in reception and waiting room areas.
 Check your practice systems are ready to respond to more patients coming to your practice with symptoms.

 - Get your pharmacy ready.
 Be mindful of the key symptoms highlighted in the campaign when you have conversations or consultations with customers and talk to them about the Be Clear on Cancer campaign.
 Make sure everyone in your pharmacy team is aware of the campaign and how they can help support it.
 Order posters and leaflets and display them somewhere that customers can easily see them or pick them up.

 - Familiarise yourself with the materials.
 Take five minutes to look at the Be Clear on Cancer materials for the current campaign and understand the information that is going out into your communities.
 The NHS choices website has all the public facing information and hosts copies of the TV and radio adverts.
-You can also help familiarise yourself with the campaign by reading over the lung cancer campaign briefing sheets available on our materials page.
+You can also help familiarise yourself with campaigns by reading over campaign briefing sheets available on our materials page.